Skip to main content

 Samone: The Warm Tone

 Like Samone says, “I find that I look best in gold jewelry, which I know is an attribute of someone with a warm tone.”
 Ding ding!
-Along with gold jewelry, colors like yellows, oranges, browns, off-whites, and warm greens and reds work great for her, which is why the Ashley dress in brick red and the Joan top in mocha pair well against her skin.
+Along with gold jewelry, colors like yellows, oranges, browns, off-whites, and warm greens and reds work great for her, which is why colors like brick red and mocha pair well against her skin.
 When it comes to dressing for your warm tone, think earth tones and other colors that will still allow your skin to glow regardless of its presence.

-These M.M. colors work, too: bronze, topaz, saddle, dark olive
+These M.M. colors work, too: acorn, oregano, saddle, dark olive.

 Maria: The Cool Tone

 When we’re talking cool tones, lean toward blues, pinks, purples, cooler greens, and reds.
 Your physical features (complexion, hair, eyes) tend to pop with these colors, which Maria can attest to.
 “I love wearing blue, because it makes my hair so much brighter,” she says.
 Your color choices should enhance, not overpower, your skin tone.
-The Etsuko dress in pacific blue (rainforest, too!) and the Walker top in regent blue are go-to options for her because both complement her tone, rather than masking it.
+Colors like Santorini and deep sea are go-to options for her because both complement her tone, rather than masking it.

-These M.M. colors work, too: dark spruce, oxford blue, iolite, deep plum
+These M.M. colors work, too: deep teal, Amalfi, ink, navy.

 Kailin: The Neutral Tone

 If it’s almost impossible for you to confirm your tone, you’re a neutral.
 And in this case, your options are pretty much endless.
 Kailin’s cool features and warmish undertone place her in the neutral category.
 If you’re like Kailin, you might like to take colors from both ends of the spectrum and combine them in one look.
-Prime example: The Guilia top in saffron (warm) and Foster pant in monsoon (cool) make a great pairing for her tone, and the Para pullover in black (neutral) ties it all together.
-The key to keeping it neutral is making sure one color doesn’t take away from the other—or worse, you
+Prime example: The Aubry top in mars (warm) and Hockley jeans in ink (cool) make a great pairing for her tone, and the Merritt jardigan in black (neutral) ties it all together.
+The key to keeping it neutral is making sure one color doesn’t take away from the other—or worse, you.

 And if you love a color that doesn’t work well for your tone, that doesn’t mean you can’t go for it.
 Take note of these easy style tricks: